Nolanlemahn/Facedesk_Bot/README.md

 ### Authorization

-`^auth YourKey` will authorize your server when invoked from any channel that FDB can read from.
-I am not currently distributing authorization keys.
-No particular permissions are required.
+`^auth YourKey` will authorize your server when invoked from any channel that FDB can read from. *I am not currently distributing authorization keys.* No particular permissions are required.

 ### Un/Subscribing to Announcements

 `^setann #SomeChannelHere` will setup a channel for FDB to send announcements to.
-(Only one such channel may exist at a time.) `^unsetann` will unsubscribe the channel. **You must be an Admin.**
+(Only one such channel may exist at a time.)
+These announcements will include notices of major updates and planned downtime. `^unsetann` will unsubscribe the channel. **You must be an Admin.**

 ### Expanding the 8ball